andrewcollodel/Lessons-learnt/README.md

 Notebook: 02_Failure_StartUp_Success_Unbalanced_Failure
 ___
 #### About the project
-The purpose of this project is to predict if a new startup business will succeed.
-The predictors are 'Total_Funding', 'funding_rounds', 'months_2_first_fund' and 'Unfunded'.
-The response is Succeed or Fail.
+The objective of this project is to predict the success of a new startup business.
+The predictors include 'Total_Funding', 'funding_rounds', 'months_2_first_fund', and 'Unfunded'.
+The response variable is binary, indicating either Success or Failure.

 ### Data Source
 Business Start up dataset source information